 Fair market value is frequently referred to by tribunals as a relevant measure in their consideration of damages.
-This chapter introduces the concept of fair market value, discusses when it is used, and considers the critical question of the valuation date as at which it is assessed.
-It then outlines the three general approaches to assessing fair market value (the income, market and cost approaches), explaining their uses and their advantages and disadvantages, before considering the need for adjustments in circumstances where the party concerned does not own an asset wholly.
+This chapter introduces the concept of fair market value, discusses when it is used, and considers the critical question of the valuation date at which it is assessed.
+It then outlines the three general approaches to assessing fair market value (income, market and cost approaches), explaining their uses, advantages and disadvantages, before considering the need for adjustments in circumstances where the party concerned does not own an asset wholly.
 It ends by summarising the process that most valuers use to assess fair market value, and how they balance the three approaches to reach an opinion.

 Meaning of FMV

 Probably the most authoritative source of definitions related to valuation is the International Valuation Standards (IVS), which is issued by the International Valuation Standards Council and widely referred to by valuers all over the world.
 The most recent standards were issued in January 2017 and are more comprehensive than previous versions, but still do not define ‘fair market value’.
 Instead, the IVS offers six alternative bases of value, the three most common of which are: